miqelle/reading-notes-201/class.md

 - Comparison Operators: `buy = 3 > 5;`
 - Logical Operators: `buy = (5 > 3) && (2 < 4);`

+**Decisions & Loops**

+- In a script the code can take more than one path
+- To determine which path to take, programs often rely upon the following three concepts

+**Evaluations:** Analyze if values match expected results **Decisions:** Use the results of evaluations to decide which oath the script should go **Loops:** Perform the same steps repeatedly

+**Decision Making**

+- Flow charts can be used to plan decision points in your script
+- A condition must be set to determine which path to take in a script
+- You can check if one value is equal to, greater than, or less than another.
+If the condition returns `true`, you take one path; if it is `false` you take another path
+- Comparison operators are used to compare values and test whether a condition is met or not

+**Evaluating Conditions & Conditional Statements**

+There are two components to a decision:

+1: An expression is evaluated, which returns a value
+2: A conditional statement says what to do in a given situation

+**Evaluation of a Condition**

+- In order to make a decision your code checks the current status of the script
+- This is usually done by comparing two values using a comparison operator which returns a value of true or false

+**Conditional Statements**

+- Conditional Statements are based on the if/then/else concept
+- If a condition is met, then you code executes one or more statements, else your code does something different or just skips the script

+**Comparison Operators:**

+- `===` Strict Equal to
+- `!==` Strict NOT equal to

+**Logical Operators**

+- `&&` Logical AND tests if two expressions evaluate to true.
+If one expression is false, then the whole thing returns false!
+- `||` Logical OR tests if one of two expressions evaluates to true.
+If at least one IS true, the entire expression returns true

+**Extra Facts**

+- Logical expressions are evaluated left to right
+- The *if statement* evaluates a condition.
+If the condition is true, it runs the first code in curly braces
+- The *if...else* statement checks a condition.
+I fit resolves to true the first code block is executed.
+If the condition resolves to false the second code block is run instead
+- An *if statemtent* only runs a set of statements if the condition is true
+- An *if...else* statement runs one set of code if the condition is true or a different set if it is false